 I hope you might consider a fun, casual dinner party this weekend!
-This is your dessert, and stay tuned for what’s coming tomorrow!
-(Hint: your entreé!)
+This Chocolate Espresso Ice Cream Pie is your dessert, and stay tuned for what’s coming tomorrow!

 (I’ll get back to the chocolate chip cookies in the near future.)

-P.S.
-This is hands down one of my favorite coffee desserts ever!
+This espresso ice cream pie is hands down one of my favorite coffee desserts ever!